openwallet-foundation/architecture-sig/docs/architecture/key-management-services.md

 ### Non-Hardware Operations

-Given that a wallet maybe be deployed or installed in a OS or environment that does not have hardware available that can provide all the cryptographic operations needed, we need to consider a non-hardware mode of operation.
+Given that a wallet may be deployed or installed in a OS or environment that does not have hardware available that can provide all the cryptographic operations needed, we need to consider a non-hardware mode of operation.

 Given the [**principles**](#kms-principles) we have defined, particularly the `isolation` principle, we need to consider a way to achieve isolation in a non-hardware environment.